-2. Measures of providing evidence may involve detailed description of devices/material, equipment or a component of the equipment for production/reproduction of goods or of devices/material for the evasion of the use of technological means in production of the goods with regard to which exclusive rights in an object of intellectual property has been allegedly infringed, and/or of the documentation related to eligible violation of law, with or without sampling.
-Meanwhile, if evidence cannot be provided using the mentioned measures, seizure may also be applied.
+2. Measures of providing evidence may involve detailed description of devices/material, equipment or a component of the equipment for production/reproduction of goods or of devices/material for the evasion of the use of technological means in

 3. A court shall be entitled to use several measures referred to in paragraph 2 of this article simultaneously.